G-S9N6DX06CF

 zebras physical characteristicsZebras do not have color vision but their night sight is much better than ours

-Lion and spotted hyenas are their most significant predators.
+Lions and spotted hyenas are their most significant predators.

-If attacked the herd will bunch flee together.
+If attacked, the herd will flee together.

-The stripe camouflage may also assist during the defense by confusing the predators and causing them to hesitate.
+The Stripe camouflage may also assist during the defense by confusing the predators and causing them to hesitate.

 zebras picturesZebra looking in opposite directions have evolved as a safety mechanism

-The main herd stallion may on occasion ward off the attackers with a defensive rearguard position.
+The main herd stallion may, on occasion, ward off the attackers with a defensive rearguard position.

 From this position, it will kick and bite any predator that comes within range.